-Beginning in 4th grade, HPCS students may take band.
-The band program is a contracted program offered through the Overture Band Programs, Inc. Students participate in both private and group lessons.
-There are two band concerts each year; a winter concert and a spring concert.
-Piano lessons are also available outside of class times.
+Beginning in 4^{th} grade, HPCS students may take band.
+Students participate in both private and group lessons.
+There are two band concerts each year; a winter concert and a spring concernt.
+Piano lessons are also available outside class times.